 Meinshausen et al. (2011a; 2011b) tuned MAGICC6 to emulate 19 GCMs from CMIP3.
 The results are temperature projections and their uncertainties (based on the empirical distribution of the ensemble) under each of the RCPs, extended to year 2500 (under constant emissions for the lowest RCP and constant concentrations for the remaining three).
 In the same paper, an ensemble produced by combining carbon cycle parameter calibration to nine C4MIP models with the 19 CMIP3 model parameter calibrations is also used to estimate the emissions implied by the various concentration pathways, had the CMIP3 models included a carbon cycle component.
-Rogelj et al. (2012) used the same tool but performed a fully probabilistic analysis of the SRES and RCP scenarios using a parameter space that is consistent with
+Rogelj et al. (2012) used the same tool but performed a fully probabilistic analysis of the SRES and RCP scenarios using a parameter space that is consistent with CMIP3/C4MIP but a more general uncertainty characterization for key quantities like equilibrium climate sensitivity, similarly to the approach utilized by Meinshausen et al. (2009).
+Observational or other historical constraints are also used in this study and the analysis is consistent with the overall assessment of sources and ranges of uncertainties for relevant quantities (equilibrium climate sensitivity above all) from AR4 (Meehl et al., 2007b, Box 10.2).
+Figure 12.40 summarizes results of this probabilistic comparison for global temperature.
+The RCPs span a large range of stabilization, mitigation and non-mitigation pathways and the resulting range of temperature changes are larger than those produced under SRES scenarios, which do not consider mitigation options.
+The SRES results span an interval between just above 1.0° C and 6.5° C when considering the respective likely ranges of all scenarios, including B1 as the lowest and A1FI as the highest.
+Emissions under RCP8.5 are highest and the resulting temperature changes likely range from 4.0°C to 6.1°C by 2100.
+The lowest RCP2.6 assumes significant mitigation and the global temperature change likely remains below 2°C.

-Figure 12.40 | Temperature projections for SRES scenarios and the RCPs. (a) Time-evolving temperature distributions (66% range) for the four RCP scenarios computed with the ECS distribution from Rogelj et al. (2012) and a model setup representing closely the carbon-cycle and climate system uncertainty estimates of the AR4 (grey areas).
+Figure 12.40: Temperature projections for SRES scenarios and the RCPs. (a) Time-evolving temperature distributions (66% range) for the four RCP scenarios computed with the ECS distribution from Rogelj et al. (2012) and a model setup representing closely the carbon-cycle and climate system uncertainty estimates of the AR4 (grey areas).
 Median paths are drawn in yellow.
 Red shaded areas indicate time periods referred to in panel b. (b) Ranges of estimated average temperature increase between 2090 and 2099 for SRES scenarios and the RCPs respectively.
 Note that results are given both relative to 1980-1999 (left scale) and relative to pre-industrial (right scale).
 Yellow ranges indicate results obtained by Rogelj et al. (2012).
 Colour-coding of AR4 ranges is chosen to be consistent with AR4 (Meehl et al., 2007b).
 RCP2.6 is labelled as RCP3-PD here.